Spray Foam Insulation

 Small, medium & large: Spray foam can be applied from cans, canisters or huge barrels.

 One way to understand how different spray foam products are used is to focus on how the material is dispensed (see photos).
 Inexpensive pressurized cans of “one-part” spray foam are used primarily for sealing gaps and cracks.
 2-part spray foam comes in larger containers.
-With 2-part spray form, it’s necessary to mix separate resin and catalyst compounds at the application nozzle.
+With 2-part spray foam, it’s necessary to mix separate resin and catalyst compounds at the application nozzle.
 Combining these ingredients starts a chemical reaction that creates expanding foam.
 Contractors use small 2-part foam “kits” to air-seal an attic or to seal and insulate ductwork.
 To insulate an entire attic or wood-framed wall with spray foam, the resin and catalyst compounds are pumped to the application nozzle from 50-gal. drums in a specially equipped truck.

 Closed-cell “SPF” is used for big jobs